 Bachelor of Architecture, Syracuse University, 1990

 Peter’s architectural experience is in new design and technology and focuses on the seamless integration of new design and historic fabric and is the firm’s lead designer, marketing manager, and oversees business development.
-His work in high-end residential and historic structures enables the design work to exemplify the firm’s ethos.
+His work in high-end residential and historic structures enables the design work to exemplify the firm’s design ethos.

 Education: